scottjehl/PE/README.md

 <h1>Hey there, <span>Scott</span></h1>
 ```

-Note: For simplicity sake, `data-🔗-once` applies not only to the element with the attribute, but also to all of that element's children, even if those children are bound to different properties than the parent.
+Note: For simplicity sake, `data-pe-once` applies not only to the element with the attribute, but also to all of that element's children, even if those children are bound to different properties than the parent.

-## Serving 🔗 HTML with any server language
+## Serving pe HTML with any server language

-Because the templating output of 🔗 is also a template, 🔗 gives you the flexibility to use any server templating language you prefer and still run 🔗.js in the browser, or even no templating language at all. 🔗's declarative attributes are there to communicate data binding relationships that matter to the markup, but the only thing you need to be concerned with is delivering HTML that has the attributes in place.
+Because the templating output of pe is also a template, pe gives you the flexibility to use any server templating language you prefer and still run pe.js in the browser, or even no templating language at all. pe's declarative attributes are there to communicate data binding relationships that matter to the markup, but the only thing you need to be concerned with is delivering HTML that has the attributes in place.

 As an example, say you want to use regular old PHP to output your HTML on the server.
 That's fine.
 Just keep the attributes in place wherever you want relationships to be retained on the clientside: